cyberuser0x33/TrevailoMinerGPU/README.md

 > **Tip for publishing (Maintainers):** If you want to build an `.exe` file to be published in GitHub Releases for everyone, ensure that the `"-C", "target-cpu=native"` flag in the `.cargo/config.toml` file is TURNED OFF.
 This flag optimizes the binary exclusively for "your" processor (e.g., AVX2), which can cause an `Illegal Instruction` error for users with older PCs.
 For personal use — turn it on for ultimate 🚀 hashrate!

 ## 🛠️ Building from Source (Linux 🐧)

-### ❗ Warning: the project has not yet been tested on Linux systems.
-Theoretically, it can be built like this:
 (Ubuntu/Debian)

 Install dependencies:
 ```bash